ontolex/morph/draft.md

 > ----

 As an example, a simple replacement operation would be concatenation, i.e., retrieve the baseForm (or canonicalForm, if no baseForm provided), check that it has the same stem type as the rule (if applicable), then append an affix to the written representation of the baseForm.

+> Note: Unless specified otherwise (in the documentation of a resource), implementations SHOULD provide NFD-normalized Unicode strings for `morph:source` and `morph:target`, so that diacritics are separated from the base character as combining characters.
+This is a best practice that simplifies the writing of rules in many cases, as diacritic and base character can be manipulated independently from each other.

 ## Inflection